cambiotraining/bacterial-genomics/materials/09-bactmap.md

 ### The MultiQC summary report

-The first thing we'll check is the `html` report file created by `MultiQC`.
-Go to `File Explorer`, navigate to results/bactmap/multiqc/ and double click on `multiqc_report.html`.
+The first thing we'll check is the HTML report file created by `MultiQC`.
+Go to `File Explorer`, navigate to `results/bactmap/multiqc/` and double click on `multiqc_report.html`.
 This will open the file in your web browser of choice:

 ![config](images/bactmap_multiqc.png)